Is it real ice?

 Can I bring food/drinks/alcohol?

-No bottles, cans, alcohol or food are allowed into skate hire area or on the ice.
+No bottles, cans, alcohol or food are allowed into the skate hire area or on the ice.
 Glass is not permitted on the viewing platforms.
-Outside of the rink there are festive food stalls selling a selection of sweet and savoury Christmas treats and hot drinks.
+Inside of the rink is a seating area with the Alpine Bar eelling a selection of sweet and savoury Christmas treats, hot drinks and alcohol.

 And finally… Ice skating is great fun and should be an enjoyable experience for all.
 Here’s the serious bit…